mak3r/elemental-testing/README.md

 1. `make elemental_operator`

+### Build the ISO for the Registered Cluster
+NOTE: this has only been tested for x86_64 architecture

+1. `make inventory`
+1. `make iso`

 ### Build Downstream Clusters (optional)
 If you do need downstream clusters in AWS that are not using elemental, set DOWNSTREAM_COUNT to a number > 0 and use the following command with an API token generated from Rancher to install k3s on those downstream clusters.
 1. `make DOWNSTREAM_COUNT=3 infrastructure`